andyguwc/go-web-dev-notes/02-concurrency/concurrency.md

 A closed channel is never blocked and always returns the zero value for the channel’s type.

+// Example implementing a word histogram.
+Reads the words from the data slice and on a separate goroutine collects the occurrence of each word

+func main() {
+	data := []string{
+		"The yellow fish swims slowly in the water",
+		"The brown dog barks loudly after a drink ...",
+		"The dark bird bird of prey lands on a small ...",
+	}

+	histogram := make(map[string]int)

+	done := make(chan bool)

+	//splits and count words
+	go func() {
+		for _, line := range data {
+			words := strings.Split(line, " ")
+			for _, word := range words {
+				word = strings.ToLower(word)
+				histogram[word]++
+			}
+		}
+	done <- true
+	}()

+	if <-done {
+		for k, v := range histogram {
+			fmt.Printf("%s\t(%d)\n", k, v)
+		}
+	}

+## Streaming Data
+Stream data from one goroutine to another.
+- Continuously send data on a channel
+- Continuously receive data from that channel
+- Signal the end of the stream so receiver may stop

+## Generator Functions
+In this approach, a goroutine is wrapped in a function which generates values that are sent via a channel returned by the function.
+The consumer goroutine receives these values as they are generated.

+// generator function that produces data func words(data []string) <-chan string {
+	out := make(chan string)
+	go func() {
+		defer close(out) // closes channel upon fn return for _, line := range data {
+			words := strings.Split(line, " ")
+			for _, word := range words {
+				word = strings.ToLower(word)
+				out <- word
+			}
+		}
+	}()
+	return out
+}

+## Select from Multiple Channels
+select {
+	case <send_ or_receive_expression>:
+	default:
+}

+# Wait Group
+Sometimes when working with goroutines, you may need to create a synchronization barrier where you wish to wait for all running goroutines to finish before proceeding.
+The sync.WaitGroup type is designed for such a scenario, allowing multiple goroutines torendezvous at specific point in the code.
+Using WaitGroup requires three things:
+- The number of participants in the group via the Add method
+- Each goroutine calls the Done method to signal completion
+- Use the Wait method to block until all goroutines are done

 # Race Conditions
 A race condition exists when the program depends on a specific sequence or timing